ulrik2204/dine-backend/README.md

 ## Getting started

-To run this project, make sure you have Python 3.9 or higher installed To set up and run:
+To run this project, make sure you have Python 3.9 or higher installed You also have to create a .env file, which if you runa development environment, can be a copy of `.env.example`.
+To set up and run:

 ```bash